 Prayer Shawl Ministry

-A dedicated group of St. Georgians who knit or crochet prayer shawls that are given to those in crisis.
+This special ministry comprises a dedicated group of St. Georgians who knit or crochet prayer shawls that are given to those in crisis.
 Created with loving care, these soft comforts are blessed in the sanctuary by the Rector with the prayers of the people.